-- Advocacy: Serves as an advocate for issues and programs involving HR, data and information management, facilities, discretionary grants, workforce development, administrative management support, FOIA and information technology (IT), and serves as the focal point for these programs. - b) Strategic Planning: Develops and implements action/business plan initiatives in the advancement of established DOT and FHWA goals and objectives.
+- a) Advocacy: Serves as an advocate for issues and programs involving HR, data and information management, facilities, administrative management support, FOIA and information technology (IT), and serves as the focal point for these programs. - b) Strategic Planning: Develops and implements action/business plan initiatives in the advancement of established DOT and FHWA goals and objectives.
 Develops and initiates internal reviews, program evaluations, and system and process improvements to continuously improve the quality of administrative programs, products, and services.

 - c) Legislation, Regulations, Policy, and Guidance: Develops legislative recommendations and administers statutory provisions relating to administrative programs.
 Develops policy and direction for administrative programs.
-Carries out these functions in cooperation with other DOT and Federal Agencies, as well as FHWA HQ and field offices. - d) Shared Mission Support Function: Serves as the focal point for the coordination and delivery of a broad range of special projects and administrative and support services for FHWA customers. - e) Human Resources: Develops and administers programs that will provide comprehensive HR management and development for FHWA.
-Provides HR advice and services to HQ and field offices.
+Carries out these functions in cooperation with other DOT and Federal Agencies, as well as FHWA HQ and field offices. - d) Shared Mission Support Function: Serves as the focal point for the coordination and delivery of a broad range of special projects and administrative and support services for FHWA customers. - e) Data Governance: FHWA's Chief Data Officer leads agencywide data initiatives.
+Establishes and maintains the FHWA data inventory to identify high quality data sets and improving public access to highway transportation data.
+Coordinates activities in the data area within FHWA, the Department, as well as external stakeholders.
+Develops a Data Strategic Plan which will serve as a road map for FHWA's data initiatives across all offices. - f) FOIA: Develops and administers the FHWA FOIA Program.
+Provides guidance and training to FHWA personnel in connection with public access to government information, and maintains a range of resources to aide personnel in carrying out the statutory duties of the FOIA.
+Adjudicates administrative appeals from adverse determination or denials of access to records made by FHWA components under the FOIA or the Privacy Act of 1974. - g) Human Resources: Develops and administers programs that will provide comprehensive HR management and development for FHWA.
+Provides HR advice and services to Headquarters and the field offices.
 Identifies, develops, and administers agencywide employee learning and development.
-Through the DOT Automated Staffing Division, which is organizationally located within FHWA's Office of HR, serves as DOT's "Executive Agent" for providing "one- stop" employment services to all job applicants applying for positions advertised through the DOT automated staffing system. - f) Management Services: Administers management and administrative support services for FHWA customers and others aimed at improving management efficiency and effectiveness of FHWA programs and operations. - g) Information Systems and Technology: In coordination with the DOT Office of the Chief Information Officer (DOT OCIO), develops and manages programs that provide: FHWA information systems; IT support services; an IT infrastructure; information management; data governance; FOIA; and internal and external data access to support FHWA's strategic goals and information needs. - h) Diversity, Equity, and Inclusion: Oversees FHWA's Chief Diversity, Equity, Inclusion, and Accessibility (DEIA) program.
-Leads agencywide DEIA initiatives. - i) Workforce Development Programs: Expands workforce development strategies implementing new curricula and grant education programs that provide hands-on career opportunities for K-12 through postsecondary education level students to meet current and future transportation industry needs.
-Develops an internal and external transportation workforce that reflects America's diversity - j) Discretionary Grants Coordination: Provides leadership and corporate consistency in the administration and implementation of discretionary grant programs.
-Communicates, collaborates, and deploys national strategies on discretionary grants programs with FHWA leadership, HQ and field offices, Office of the Secretary (OST) leadership, Federal, State, and local agencies to successfully implement these critical Departmental and Agency priorities rapidly and in a unified and coordinated manner.
+Through the DOT Automated Staffing Division, which is organizationally located within FHWA's Office of HR, serves as DOT's "Executive Agent" for providing "onestop" employment services to all job applicants applying for positions advertised through the DOT automated staffing system. - h) Management Services: Administers management and administrative support services for FHWA customers and others aimed at improving management efficiency and effectiveness of FHWA programs and operations. - i) Information Systems and Technology: In coordination with the DOT Office of the Chief Information Officer (DOT OCIO), develops and manages programs that provide: FHWA information systems; IT support services; an IT infrastructure; information management; and internal and external data access to support FHWA's strategic goals and information needs.